Blog Invitation

 Naturally, the response from the affected faction isn't to file a legal defense; it's to look at the menu of political vengeance and say, "I'll have what he's having, but twice as spicy."

 In physics, every action has an equal and opposite reaction.
-In the Philippine government, every accusation has a lightning-fast, identical retaliation
+In the Philippine government, every accusation has a lightning-fast, identical retaliation.

 The political arena has abandoned sophisticated strategy in favor of the playground rulebook: "Gantihan lang (pure retaliation)."

-You accuse them of Plunder.They accuse you of Plunder by brunch.
+The Enemy’s Immediate Response: They accuse you of Plunder by brunch.

-You pirate their Senators.They raid your coalition and swipe three of yours by sunset.
+The Enemy’s Immediate Response: They raid your coalition and swipe three of yours by sunset.

-You investigate their dynamic cash spending.They drop a counter-investigation into your flood control budget.
+The Admin’s Strategy: You investigate their cash spending dynamics.
+The Enemy’s Immediate Response: They drop a counter-investigation into your flood control budget.

-You draft an Impeachment complaint.They open Microsoft Word and draft a copy-paste impeachment for you.
+The Admin’s Strategy: You draft an Impeachment complaint.
+The Enemy’s Immediate Response: They open Microsoft Word and draft a copy-paste impeachment for you.

 It is the absolute literal realization of an eye for an eye, a tooth for a tooth, and a maleta for a maleta.
 We have achieved a beautiful equilibrium of mutual destruction.